Aug

 In this way, a saint will go from prey to hunter.

-Notice in the end, she goes into the water and probably drowned, only to resuscitate – an allusion to death and resurrection.
+Notice at the end of the movie, she falls into the water and probably drowned, only to resuscitate – an allusion to death and resurrection.
 The demon was defeated only after she was, in a way, born again.
-Maybe an angel was involved; maybe not.

 Prey for the Devil (2022) trailer 2

-One final thought, it is not a clever thing for someone to ask a demon to leave the victim and possess himself or herself instead.
+One final thought.
+It is not a clever thing for someone to ask a demon to leave the victim and possess himself or herself instead.
 Another recent movie that tries to trick the audience with this idea is The Pope’s Exorcist (2023).
-As I see it, letting the Devil in for whatever reason is still letting him in.
+A I see it, letting the Devil in for whatever reason is still letting him in.
+The Bible is clear that, ultimately, each person is responsible for his or her own soul.

 He that loveth father or mother more than me is not worthy of me: and he that loveth son or daughter more than me is not worthy of me.